Contents

 }

-We will give these identifiers when we're sure that the id we have is from the Org-Id.guide scheme given.
-For example, we'll give company numbers under the GB-COH scheme for companies declaring their beneficial owners in the Companies House Persons of Significant Control register.
-However, we won't use it for companies listed as beneficial owners in the same dataset, because the company numbers given in that case aren't verified by Companies House.
-Likewise, we won't give identifiers under that scheme for UK companies from other countries' registers, as we assume they haven't been validated or verified.
+We will give these identifiers when we're sure that the id we have is from the org-id.guide scheme given.
+For example, we'll give company numbers under the GB-COH scheme for companies declaring their beneficial owners in the UK People with significant control (PSC) Register.

-If entities have identifiers from a register that we matched in Org-Id, you should be able to uniquely identify them and connect them to other data sources.
-For example, you can match companies to a national register or match them to other datasets like Open Contracting which uses the same identifiers.
+If entities have identifiers from a register that we matched in org-id, you should be able to uniquely identify them and connect them to other data sources.
+For example, you can match companies to a national register or match them to other datasets like those from the Open Contracting Partnership which use the same identifiers.

 Unofficial identifiers